ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: Experimental Evaluations

 \paragraph*{Path to an assistive navigation stack} ShelfAware provides spatial grounding that upstream guidance and downstream interaction modules can exploit.
 In shopping contexts, prior work has focused on product retrieval or fine-grained identification near the correct shelf \cite{nicholson2009shoptalk,agrawalShelfHelpEmpoweringHumans2023}.
 Our results address the prerequisite of reliably \emph{reaching} the correct aisle/shelf in semantically dynamic, geometrically repetitive layouts.
 Integrating ShelfAware with wayfinding, obstacle avoidance, and product-retrieval interfaces (e.g., speech or haptics) is a natural next step toward end-to-end assistive experiences.
-Importantly, because our approach requires only vision sensors and VIO, it avoids environmental augmentation (e.g., RFID/beacons) and aligns with infrastructure-free deployments \cite{kulyukinRoboCartRobotassistedNavigation2005,lopez-de-ipinaBlindShoppingEnablingAccessible2011,lanigan2006trinetra,nicholson2009shoptalk,bigham2010vizwiz,bemyeyes}.
+Importantly, because our approach requires only vision sensors and VIO, it avoids environmental augmentation (e.g., RFID/beacons) and aligns with infrastructure-free deployments \cite{kulyukinRoboCartRobotassistedNavigation2005,lopez-de-ipinaBlindShoppingEnablingAccessible2011,nicholson2009shoptalk,bigham2010vizwiz}.

-\paragraph*{Limitations in assistive contexts} Three limitations warrant discussion. (i) \emph{Scene coverage and map availability.} Like other map-based localizers, we assume an a priori map; updating the semantic layer as major inventory changes occur is an operational consideration.
-The distributional category model mitigates map staleness but does not eliminate it. (ii) \emph{Perception failure modes.} Prolonged occlusions, low light, motion blur, or severe category sparsity can reduce the information mass in the semantic vector (Fig.\ref{fig:blur}), delaying inverse proposals and weakening forward likelihoods. (iii) \emph{Human-factors validation.} Our form-factor choices are informed by prior literature and informal feedback, but we did not conduct PVI user studies; measuring usability, comfort, and trust with PVI participants, including multi-hour battery tests and interaction design, is essential future work.
+\paragraph*{Limitations} Four limitations warrant discussion. (i) \emph{Large-scale drift and map updates.} Our inverse proposal mechanism can overcome moderate semantic drift by re-injecting particles, provided sufficient semantic cues remain visible in the live scene.
+However, massive inventory reorganizations outstrip this capacity.
+ShelfAware currently lacks an automated update mechanism and significant changes require rebuilding the semantic map from scratch. (ii) \emph{Perception failures.} Prolonged occlusions, motion blur, or severe category sparsity can reduce the information mass in the semantic vector, delaying inverse proposals and weakening forward likelihoods. (iii) \emph{Computational complexity.} Precomputing the inverse semantic cache is strictly offline and scales linearly with the number of discrete states.
+Online, evaluating $K$ depth beams and $C$ semantic classes per particle scales linearly as $\mathcal{O}(N)$, since $K$ and $C$ are small constants.
+Recovering via particle injection takes only $\mathcal{O}(1)$ hash-map lookups. (iv) \emph{Human-factors validation.} Our form-factor choices are informed by prior literature and informal feedback, but we did not conduct PVI user studies; measuring usability and trust with PVI participants, including multi-hour battery tests and interaction design, is essential future work.